 Policy 2: The ESC holds its volunteers serving in governance positions (the ESC Management Group, ESC Board Members, ESC Association Presidents and Boards, ESC Council Chairmen and Board members and ESC Working Group Chairmen and Nucleus members) to certain standards with regard to conflict of interest.

 Specifically, when an ESC volunteer has been identified as having a conflict of interest in a particular activity, he/she will not:

-The ESC strongly recommends that its Officers (i.e. President, President-Elect, immediate Past-President, Vice Presidents, Secretary/Treasurer) refrain from simultaneously serving the Society and holding an officer position with another international medical organization, without prior approval from the ESC.
+The ESC strongly recommends that its Officers (i.e. President, President-Elect, immediate Past-President, Vice Presidents, Secretary/Treasurer, Editor in Chief) refrain from simultaneously serving the Society and holding an officer position with another international medical organization, without prior approval from the ESC.
 The ESC also strongly discourages the Officers from simultaneous service in any position on the board of organizations with significant overlap with the ESC without prior approval from the ESC.
 As of August 2022, newly appointed ESC Journal Editors in Chief cannot simultaneously serve as Editors in Chief of another publication.

 Policy 3: The ESC has the right to take action regarding ESC members and contributors to ESC activities who have exhibited biased behaviour or action.
 These actions may include:

 - Requiring an individual to choose between the competing activities.

 - Prohibiting an individual from playing a decision-making role in the ESC relevant to the conflict.

 - Prohibiting an individual from presenting at ESC events.